suborbital/subo/docs/get-started.md

 ```

 ## Building Wasm Runnables
-**It is reccomended that Docker be installed to build Wasm Runnables.
+**It is recommended that Docker be installed to build Wasm Runnables.
 See below if you do not have Docker installed.**

 To build your Runnable into a Wasm module for Reactr or Atmo, use the build command:
 ```